HectorGitt/glance-glamour/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are se- **`cloudbuild.yaml`**: Google Cloud Build configuration with timestamp-based image taggingeral ways of editing your application.

 **Use Lovable**